 Arenas are Monkey Smash Arena's one through three.
 Each are enclosed spaces, often multi-layered, and usually divided into sections that are used as spawn points.

-There are six different game modes you can choose from, each with it's own special set of rules and objectives.
+There are six different game modes the player can choose from, each with its own special set of rules and objectives.